-- The Guidelines summarize recommendations for harmonization of ocean surface microplastic survey methods to facilitate the generation of comparative results with the assumption that that various sampling and processing methods will be still used in future.
+- The Guidelines summarize recommendations for harmonization of ocean surface microplastic survey methods to facilitate the generation of comparative results with the assumption that various sampling and processing methods will be still used in the future.
 Those recommendations are also useful for surveys conducted in freshwater systems. - Many studies are expected to be carried out involving microplastic monitoring at the ocean surface for various purposes.
-Application of the harmonized methods proposed in the Guidelines will facilitate result generation in a comparable manner, enabling researchers to analyze, consolidate and integrate all the available data. - Data gaps are expected to be filled in the future by surveys in various countries and areas where surveys have yet to be conducted, and at the same time, comparison of the results obtained from surveys conducted worldwide to date and accumulation of data measured using harmonized methods are expected to facilitate understanding of the global status of microplastic pollution. - Current data on the abundances of microplastics in the ocean obtained to date suggest the existence of some unknown mechanism for their removal and identifying the distributions of ocean surface microplastic densities is expected to elucidate the process of their generation through to their disappearance via migration. - It is important to tackle the following technological challenges for improving the efficiency and accuracy of identifying the status of oceanic microplastic pollution. - Automation of microplastic analysis (size measurements and composition analyses) and ocean sampling for efficiency and speed, including faster speedier analysis.
-The turnaround time from sampling to data acquisition could be shortened, allowing prompt confirmation of the comparability and adequacy of the samplings, so that complementary samplings can be conducted as required for improving overall accuracy. - > Development of techniques to improve the accuracy of measuring tiny microplastics smaller than 1 mm
+Application of the harmonized methods proposed in the Guidelines will facilitate result generation in a comparable manner, enabling researchers to analyze, consolidate and integrate all the available data. - Data gaps are expected to be filled in the future by surveys in various countries and areas where surveys have yet to be conducted, and at the same time, comparison of the results obtained from surveys conducted worldwide to date and accumulation of data measured using harmonized methods are expected to facilitate understanding of the global status of microplastic pollution. - Current data on the abundances of microplastics in the ocean suggests the existence of some unknown mechanism for their removal and identifying the distributions of ocean surface microplastic densities is expected to elucidate the process of their generation through to their disappearance via migration. - It is important to tackle the following technological challenges for improving the efficiency and accuracy of identifying the status of oceanic microplastic pollution. - Automation of microplastic analysis (size measurements and composition analyses) and ocean sampling for efficiency and speed, including faster speedier analysis.
+The turnaround time from sampling to data acquisition could be shortened, allowing prompt confirmation of the comparability and adequacy of the samplings, so that complementary samplings can be conducted as required for improving overall accuracy. - > Development of techniques to improve the accuracy of measuring tiny microplastics smaller than 1 mm - As one of the further actions, a database for creating a two-dimensional map (2-D maps) of microplastics at the ocean surface will be constructed in order to fill the above mentioned gaps and to elucidate unknown processes. - The purposes of the 2-D maps are follows: - > Facilitate understanding of the actual state of global microplastic pollution. - Contribute to solving issues such as described in the SDGs Target 14.1. - > Provide basic data that can be used for efficient environmental monitoring, for use in computer simulations and for further harmonization of monitoring methods. - > The final goal of administrative interest might be for their use as basic data in biological risk assessments.